-- 17.2 The Director's role covers many of the posts that were in the original organisation chart (but never funded or implemented) aided by the three Forums' previously described.
-The Director also manages the ring- fenced budget for the park. - 17.3 The Director reports to the King George V Charity board that is made up of the entire cabinet of Tower Hamlets chaired by the Mayor.
+- 17.2 The Head of Parks and Open Spaces's role covers many of the posts that were in the original organisation chart (but never funded or implemented) aided by the three Forums' previously described.
+The Head of Parks and Open Spaces also manages the ring-fenced budget for the park. - 17.3 The Head of Parks and Open Spaces reports to the King George V Charity board that is made up of the entire cabinet of Tower Hamlets chaired by the Mayor.
 However, the board has created a sub-group that is formed from members of the most senior councillors i.e. the Cabinet.
-All major decisions taken by the sub-group are reported to the full Council. - 17.4 The Director also reports to the Mile End Park Partnership board.
+All major decisions taken by the sub-group are reported to the full Council. - 17.4 The Head of Parks and Open Spaces also reports to the Mile End Park Partnership board.
 This was formed to oversee the construction phases of the park and continues, to cover the outstanding items.
-The board consists of two senior councillors from the London Borough of Tower Hamlets, the East London Business Alliance and trustees of what was the Environment Trust and are joined by the Friends of the park in the capacity of observer who enjoy speaking rights but do not have voting status. - 17.5 The Director post is located in the Department of Communities, Localities and Culture in the London Borough of Tower Hamlets, but is intentionally separated from the parks section and has its own ring fenced budget. - 17.6 The Director line manages the Community Park Rangers, Play Workers and acts as the Ecologist, and the arts coordinator.
+The board consists of two senior councillors from the London Borough of Tower Hamlets, the East London Business Alliance and trustees of what was the Environment Trust and are joined by the Friends of the park in the capacity of observer who enjoy speaking rights but do not have voting status. - 17.5 The Head of Parks and Open Spaces post is located in the Department of Communities, Localities and Culture in the London Borough of Tower Hamlets, but is intentionally separated from the parks section and has its own ring fenced budget. - 17.6 The Parks Development Officer line manages the Community Park Rangers, Play Workers.
 The Play Coordinator role currently manages the Play Park.
 Everything else is managed through a contact. - 17.7 The contract is managed by a Contract Manager who is employed directly by the London Borough of Tower Hamlets and is responsible for monitoring all contracts in parks within the borough.
-The Contract Manager is also responsible for the monitoring of the contract and the issuing of variation orders at the direction of the Park Director. - 17.8 Following the reduction in government funding a radical restructure is currently underway and it is unclear how the future mangement of the park will look in late 2011 and beyond.
+The Contract Manager is also responsible for the monitoring of the contract and the issuing of variation orders at the direction of the Park Head of Parks and Open Spaces. - 17.8 Following the reduction in government funding a radical restructure is currently underway and it is unclear how the future management of the park will look in 2011 and beyond.